How to visit Montjuic ?

 7- Joan Miró Foundation.
 Fundacio Joan Miró ***

 Joan Miro Foundation is one of our favourite museums in Barcelona.
 Be there once is an obligation.

-Among the trees, you will have a stunning sightseeing of the city and a particular moment to see again or discover the work of Miró who throughout his life took a particular interest in the diversity of materials, forms and colours.
-It led him to explore and experiment with different art forms such as painting, sculpture, printing techniques, ceramics, theatre and tapestry.
+Among the trees, you will have stunning sightseeing of the city and a particular moment to see again or discover the work of Miró who throughout his life took a particular interest in the diversity of materials, forms, and colors.
+It led him to explore and experiment with different art forms such as painting, sculpture, printing techniques, ceramics, theatre, and tapestry.

-A central work exposed in this permanent collection.
+A central work is exposed in this permanent collection.